Centennial Olympic Park bombing: Bombing

-Moreover, Luzzi has remembered many times in his books and interview, what happened that day: "I was there, coordinating the RAI expedition and the explosion happened while I was crossing the square.
-The blow threw me to the ground without injuring me.
-I got up thinking only of going back to the studio and telling the story: I arrived before CNN, before anyone else".

 Video of the explosion from a short distance away was captured by Robert Gee, a tourist from California, and later aired by CNN.
 The sound of the explosion was also recorded by a news crew from the German public television network ARD, who were interviewing American swimmer Janet Evans at a nearby hotel.

 Victims

-Alice Hawthorne, 44, of Albany, Georgia, was killed in the explosion when a nail from the bomb penetrated her skull.
+Alice Hawthorne, 44, of Albany, Georgia, was killed in the explosion when a nail from the bomb penetrated her skull and riddled her body with shrapnel while she was standing with her 14-year-old daughter who was badly injured.
 A cameraman with Turkish Radio and Television Corporation, Melih Uzunyol, 40, who had "survived coverage of wars in Azerbaijan, Bosnia and the Persian Gulf," suffered a fatal heart attack while running to the scene.
 The bomb wounded 111 others.

 Reaction

 President Bill Clinton denounced the explosion as an "evil act of terror" and vowed to do everything possible to track down and punish those responsible.

 Despite the event, officials and athletes agreed that the games should continue as planned.